Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Len’s chest cramped as she tried to decide where to step.

-“Come on!”
-Someone else groaned, and Len forced herself to move up in line, one foot, then two.
+“Come on!” someone else groaned, and Len forced herself to move up in line, one foot, then two.
 The sole of her boot tracked through a dark brown streak, and she told herself it wasn’t dog shit.
 Someone else would have noticed if it was dog shit, right?
 And why didn’t anyone else seem to care?

-The slick squeaks of soles on hardwood echoed from the gym.
+The slick squeaks of shoe soles on hardwood echoed from the gym.
 It’s just mud, Len thought again, repeating the word like a mantra.
 Mud, mud, mud.

 “Three dollars, please.
 Four if you want the raffle.”